What is gentrification?

 The area usually sees an increase in property prices which in turn defines who can afford, and is attracted, to live there.

 There is much debate surrounding the controversial subject of gentrification and whether the positive outcomes can outweigh the negatives or not.
-Some campaign against it, while others champion it or indeed sit in the middle on the fence.
+Some campaign against it, while others see the benefits.

-Gentrification can be seen to bring positive outcomes due to the benefits it has been said to bring to communities such as: higher incomes, lower crime and better schools.
-On the other hand it can be seen as a negative, as it allegedly pushes the poor out of their homes while marginalizing minority groups economically and socially.
+Gentrification can be seen to bring positive outcomes such as higher incomes, lower crime levels and better schools.
+It can also be seen negatively, as it allegedly pushes the poor out of their homes while marginalising minority groups economically and socially.

 GoCompare ranked the UK’s cities by criteria such as property price rises, council investment and salary increases in order to identify which cities have seen the most gentrification.